 At the moment, the following banks already provide access to their APIs, and the list is growing: ABN AMRO, Banca Sella, Bank of Cyprus, Barclays, Banco Bilbao Vizcaya Argentaria (BBVA), Česká spořitelna, Citi, Danske Bank, DBS Bank, Deutsche Bank, Fidor Bank, Hellenic Bank, HSBC, Lloyds Bank, MKB Bank, NGB i-bank, Nordea, Royal Bank of Scotland, Saxo Bank, SEB, Spar Nord and Starling Bank.

-At any rate, we have to stay realistic and understand that 2018 is only a starting point.
-Such a large-scale transformation of the industry requires a lot of technical work and will take longer than a year.
-There are still a lot of unanswered questions, especially concerning security.
-The state introduction of PSD2 in Europe is a good start, which will launch the Open Banking initiative around the world.
+At any rate, we have to stay realistic and understand that 2018 was only a starting point.
+Such a large-scale transformation of the industry requires a lot of technical work and will take a long term.
+There are still a lot of unanswered questions.
+The state introduction of PSD2 in Europe is a good start, which launches the Open Banking initiative around the world.
 After all, it is a revolutionary experiment of a targeted transition to a global, digital financial system.

 While open banking promises to provide numerous benefits, such as increased competition, innovation, and financial inclusion, it also presents several challenges.
 Here are some of the main challenges of open banking:

 Because open banking experience involves sharing customer data with third-party financial service providers, there is a risk that sensitive financial data could be accessed by unauthorized parties, vulnerable to cyber attacks, data breaches, or unauthorized access..
 To address this challenge, it is important for financial institutions to implement strong security measures that are robust enough to protect against these risks and for customers to be careful about which third-party providers they grant access to their data.